G4FEV/-Soyuz-Capsule-Digital-Clock/README.md

 You will require SoftwareSerial.h Library (normally provided within the Arduino IDE).
 <i>We use the SoftwareSerial library for the coms from the GPS.
 Pin 8 is Rxd which leaves the normal Arduino coms port for debugging information via the IDE Serial Monitor.
-As we never send anything to the GPS so Tx is set to Null (255) which saves a pin for future use.</i>
+As we never send anything to the GPS Tx is set to Null (255) which saves a pin for future use.</i>

 TinyGPS++.h Library.
 It MUST be Mikal Harts TinyGPSPlus.
 (See Notes at foot of page)<br>  http://arduiniana.org/libraries/tinygpsplus